SeeMe-ai/fastai-quick-guides/README.md

 We are building the tools for you to easily **train, use and share AI models** for fun and profit.

-SeeMe.ai is currently in development and things might break:
+SeeMe.ai is currently in development and things might break.

 For the beta period,

-- you can host one model with up to 500 predictions for free;
+- you can host one model with up to 1000 predictions for free;
 - We are working on a fair and sustainable pricing (contact iwantto@seeme.ai for more info);
 - We rely on your code of honor for fair use.